≡ Menu

 How to Become an Ultrasound Tech in Mississippi

-• Choose Your Program and Apply.
+• Choose an Accredited Ultrasound Program and Apply.
 Ultrasound programs are offered at Community Colleges and Universities, and it’s important to do your research before you apply.
 Pay particular attention to the accreditation of the program, and if possible, select one accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 • Get Your Degree.
 Sonographers must have at least an Associate of Applied Science (AAS) in DMS.
 Some schools offer accelerated certificate programs for those who qualify.